 - IP address and browser name

-- These are logged in case of important changes to your account (e.g. password change) to allow diagnosis in case your account is stolen.
+- These are logged in case of important changes to your account (e.g. a password change) to allow diagnosis in case your account is stolen.

 - Billing info

 - Necessary details to issue an invoice is collected when purchasing a service from us.

 Purpose and legal basis of processing Personal Data

 Your Personal Data will be used for the purposes of the Service:

 - for providing our services on the Service, to contact you in matters regarding our services (also by means of e-mails and messaging) and to ensure the technical functionality of our services fulfillment of contractual or pre-contractual obligations (Article 6 (1) b.
 GDPR)

 - to analyze your use of our services and improve our services (Article 6 (1) b. and f.
 GDPR)